epiphany-platform/central-build-system/technical/doc/README.md

 ## Install CBS itself

-Please clone the repository to the machine that can reach Kubernetes and run terraform code.
+Please clone the repository to the machine that can reach Kubernetes cluster and run terraform code.

 ```shell
 cd build-system/technical/sources/terraform/envs/prod